 Debbie’s competitive spirit paid off—her chili won the cook-off!
 They returned home proudly with the Blue Ribbon and the coveted wooden spoon engraved with "World’s Best Chili."
 It was a day filled with laughter, good food, and the forging of new friendships—one they would always cherish.

 Despite their different backgrounds, Michael and Debbie always support each other, even in fierce competitions on pickleball courts or during home ping-pong.
 They celebrate their anniversary on June 12, Loving Day, in honor of the Supreme Court decision that legalized interracial marriage—a day that holds deep significance for them.
-Since meeting on Match (dot) com during President Bush’s administration, their love has grown stronger each year.
+Since meeting on Match (dot) com during President George Bush’s administration, their love has grown stronger each year.
+Michael continues to learn so much from her - on a regular.
 Grateful for their shared laughter, love, and companionship, they look forward to decades of happiness ahead.

 Thank you, Match (dot) com, for years of love since 2008.